mehtabmahir/CSCI331Group3/SQL/README.md

 We create the new **PrestigeCars\_3NF** database from the existing **PrestigeCars** database by applying Third Normal Form (3NF) normalization and data cleaning, while preserving all records with no broken dependencies.

-Note: Please first load **PrestigeCars** DB into your system.
+*Note:* Please first load the original **PrestigeCars** database into your system before running this migration.

 ## 1. Create Schemas and User-Defined Types

 First, we ensure a clean environment by dropping any existing **PrestigeCars\_3NF** database, then create the new database and define the required schemas.
-We then execute the full user-defined type (UDT) creation script to enforce consistent data types across the schema:
+We then execute the full user-defined type (UDT) creation script to enforce consistent data types across the schema (including new types for country flag and related fields):

 ```sql
 -- Drop existing PrestigeCars_3NF database if it exists (start fresh)